Import to an Organization

 For a full list of supported import formats, refer to this FAQ item.

-Data can be imported to Bitwarden from the web vault or CLI.
+Data can be imported to Bitwarden from the web vault.
 Data is encrypted locally before being sent to the server for storage.
-To import data to an Organization Vault:
+To import data to an organization vault:

 Select Import Data from the Tools menu.